MetythornPenn/ocr_toolkits/README.md

 ## Introduction

-Collection of functions to work with ocr and synthetic data generater, postprocessing
+Collection of functions to work with ocr and synthetic data generater

 ## Features